MSc Researcher · Ontario Tech University

 AI engineer & graduate researcher working on trustworthy NLP for Requirements Engineering — LLM governance, knowledge discovery, and empirical software engineering.

 MSc researcher working at the intersection of NLP and Requirements Engineering (RE).
-My thesis builds a four-study pipeline that takes raw stakeholder prose to structured, audit-grade knowledge artifacts — spanning LLM-based parsing with tag governance, transformer classification with local-context modeling, and multi-signal implicit keyword discovery grounded in an industrial FinTech/SaaS corpus of 110 requirements and 1,997 HLJ artifacts.
-Across three papers (CASCON 2025 published, RE'26 Main under review, RE'26 RE@Next! in revision), I argue that governance and distributional alignment — not raw model scale — are the primary levers for trustworthy RE automation.
+My thesis presents TRAC-RE — a Traceable, Reliable, Auditable, and Contextual framework for automated requirements engineering, structured as four interconnected phases that take raw stakeholder prose to structured, audit-grade knowledge artifacts: context-aware requirement identification, audit-grade keyword extraction, governed LLM parsing, and implicit keyword discovery.
+The framework is grounded in an industrial FinTech/SaaS corpus of 110 requirements and 1,997 High-Level JSON (HLJ) artifacts.
+Across three supporting papers (CASCON 2025 published, RE'26 Main under review, RE'26 RE@Next! in revision), I argue that governance and distributional alignment — not raw model scale — are the primary levers for trustworthy RE automation.

 dvippatel.math@gmail.com·GitHubLinkedIn· Oshawa, Ontario, Canada